 As with any business management tool, how you introduce and deliver it is always key to its success.
 Whilst the Bradford Factor is aimed at improving performance, its misuse can easily have the opposite effect on your business.

-If you’re going to use the Bradford Factor, it’s important to ensure your staff understand how it is calculated and that it will be applied in a fair and reasonable manner.
+If you’re going to use the Bradford Factor, it’s important to ensure your staff understand how it is calculated.
+Also, it will be applied in a fair and reasonable manner.

-Setting low thresholds for concern and failing to properly discuss issues with your staff can actually lead to stress, demotivation and absence themselves.
+Setting low thresholds and failing to properly discuss issues with your staff can actually lead to stress, demotivation and absence.
 When used fairly, the Bradford Factor can be one of your most powerful absence management tools.

 To see how you can create quick and easy Bradford Factor reports, book a free demonstration of myhrtoolkit’s absence management software by calling 0845 225 0414.